openwfm/wrf-fire/README.txt

 ./configure # select an option for your computer,
             # the configuration options present have all been tested
 	    # and should work correctly for the intended computer
+            # architecture and compiler combination.
-	    # If you are trying to get this working on a different
+	    # If you are trying to get this working on different
-	    # computer, try copying wrfv2_fire/arch/configure.defaults_orig
+	    # compilers, try copying a section close to your case
-	    # to configure.defaults, this file contains all standard
+            # in arch/configure_new.defaults to the end of that file
-	    # configuration options, but are untested... good luck.
+            # and modifying to suit your needs... good luck.
 ./compile em_fire >& compile.log

 This will take a while.
 Make sure that compile.log contains no errors.  ("grep Error compile.log" shouldn't return anything).
-Or, just run

-./compile_fire

-and then check compile.log only if you see any output.

 RUNNING